Let Lethal Threat tell you about Von Dutch's flying eyeball, how it became popular and the tragic story behind the creator's legacy.

-Von Dutch Originals had a vision to sell clothing that looked working class, but as high-end fashion.
-As can be clearly seen by the pop culture effect of the brand in the early 2000s, they became far more successful than anticipated.
+Von Dutch Originals envisioned selling clothing that looked working class, but as high-end fashion.
+As seen by the pop culture effect of the brand in the early 2000s, they became far more successful than anticipated.
 While the corporate sensibility and cultural appropriation of the brand go against the late Von Dutch's values, as well as the values of the counterculture at large - we have to admit that it was pretty wild to see so many A-list celebrities dressing like they had a cross country shipment to deliver for a couple of years.
 As can often happen in the corporate world, a mixture of poor management and greed led to infighting within the company, and by the 2010s the brand had hit rock bottom.
 Even with new ownership, the company has never fully recovered to its former glory, although a slow but steady resurgence in popularity for the brand may change that.

 While a backstabbing corporate fallout is certainly damaging to the image of any countercultural figure, this would prove to be far from the most negative association to make in regard to Kenny Howard.
-In 2004, multiple articles revealed that Howard was racist and antisemitic; specifically citing the hateful and offensive remarks that were in a letter that he wrote on his death bed.
-This contributed to the failure of the clothing brand and called the potential cult status of Howard into question.
+In 2004, multiple articles revealed that Howard was racist and antisemitic, specifically citing the hateful and offensive remarks in a letter that he wrote on his deathbed.
+This contributed to the clothing brand's failure and called Howard's potential cult status into question.

-As important a figure as Kenny Howard was to kustom kulture, we must acknowledge the totality of a person, not just the things that we may like about them.
-There is no denying that regardless of his intent (as many of his friends have stated, he may have been trying to shock people, or was really just a misanthrope) that the comments he made in the letter, as well as his intolerance he displayed in life, are unacceptable and need to be addressed as such.
+There is no denying that regardless of his intent (as many of his friends have stated, he may have been trying to shock people, or was really just a misanthrope) that the comments he made in the letter, as well as the intolerance he displayed in life, are unacceptable and need to be addressed as such.
 It is impossible to erase him from the history of custom mechanics, so the least that we can do is make sure that the whole truth is told, no matter how ugly it may be.

 Although important outsider art was created by a man who expressed harmful beliefs, one of the most beautiful things about art is the way it has the potential to live outside the shadow of its creator.
-While many believe that art endures only because of the association it has to those who made it, the truth is, any work can stand independently of their respective artist.
+While many believe that art endures only because its associationwith who made it, the truth is, any work can stand independently of their respective artist.
 This could not be truer for the flying eyeball.
 Artists of all ages are still finding new unique ways to design it, and its popularity as a symbol dwarfs the man himself.
 This is why despite its dubious history, we look to find the value in the Von Dutch name.